LarsDu/DiffuMon/README.md

 * Reproducible environment with [`rye`](https://rye.astral.sh/guide/installation/).
 Get setup with a single command.
 * Automatic dataset download and preprocessing for certain preloaded datasets.
 * Example notebook for sampling and gif generation.
-* Train on your own dataset with a simple directory structure!
+* Train on your own dataset by providing image files in a `--data-dir` directory.

 ## Example Generations